 The notice may either be served by certified mail, return receipt requested, or personally served on each of the parties.
 If you file a lien, you need to provide proof of this service by affidavit and proof of mail delivery.
 The notice typically includes a description of the work or goods you will provide, the estimated total price of the work or goods you will provide, and the statutorily required statement.

-PREPARING THE MECHANICS LIEN
+PREPARING MECHANICS LIEN CLAIMS

 According to the mechanics lien law, after your notices are served timely, the lien must be filed in the county recorder’s office in the county where the property is located.
 The lien may either be served by certified mail, return receipt requested, or personally served on each of the parties.
 If you file a lien, you may in several states need to provide proof of this service by affidavit and proof of mail delivery.